Outdoor Education, B.S.

 I never teach my pupils; I only attempt to provide the conditions in which they can learn.

 - Albert Einstein

 Students who satisfy all University requirements as well as the requirements in the Outdoor Education major will be awarded a Bachelor of Science degree in Kinesiology with a concentration in Outdoor Education.
-University requirements are not listed below; Please refer to the University Admissions page for general undergraduate requirements.
-To see the UNH course catalog, click here.
+Please refer to the Undergraduate Admissions page for general undergraduate requirements.

 Note: Students may need to adjust this sequence based on course availability and date of entry into the major.

 KIN 539: Artificial Climbing Wall Management (2 CR)

 KIN 542: Sea Kayaking (2 CR)

 KIN 782: Therapeutic Applications of Adventure (4 CR)

 KIN 693C: Teaching Assistantship (2 CR)

 To support lifelong learning and to open up future career opportunities, all students majoring in Outdoor Education are required to successfully complete four courses from a secondary area of interest.
 Often, students extend this basic requirement and pursue a minor or second major.
 Commonly pursued areas include education, social work, recreation management & policy, business, English, psychology, or various natural sciences, although many other possibilities exist.